tributech-solutions/tributech-oem-module-iot-kit-examples/nRF52840-DK/README.md

 - The `Operation` depicts the command which should be conducted by the OEM shield.
 - The `ValueMetadataId` links the send timestamp and values to the respective stream.
 - The `Timestamp` object can be filled with a timestamp in microseconds.
 If filled with a microseconds value the time is added to the starting date of 1.1.1970.
 If the timestamp is left at zero the OEM shield attaches the latest timestamp when the value is received.
 - The last object is `Value`, this object holds the value which will be depicted in the DSA.
-The value linked to the ValueMetadatId has to be encoded Base64.
+The value linked to the ValueMetadataId has to be encoded Base64.
 Here the user has to be careful since the value ahs to be encoded accordingly.
 The Base64 value for 16.5 is "AACEQQ==" if it's encoded as float.
 If the value is treated as a string the encoded value will be "MTYuNQ==".
 The value should be encoded according to the configuration of the stream.
-If the value gets submitted in the wrong format this will lead to unexpected behaviour in the DSA, because it will be depicted in the wrong format.
+If the value gets submitted in the wrong format this will lead to unexpected behavior in the DSA, because it will be depicted in the wrong format.

 ### Consume data via explorer or API